pedroamarall/rest-builder/networking/README.md

 	1. Ask your neighbor to copy the line in ***joe_bloggs.pub*** into ***~/.ssh/authorized_keys*** so that is in two lines.

 	1. The first line is a key for brian.chan@liferay.com.
 The second line is the key for joe_bloggs.
+The two lines should look similar, but with different random values.

 	1. Go back to the tab with your neighbor's computer and type ***chmod 640 ~/.ssh/authorized_keys*** to ensure the right permissions.